ethanfuerst/mpg-dashboard/README.md

 - [ ] create SQL server for data

-- [ ] add 'cost to go one mile' on tableau dashboard, maybe add more insights like that
+- [ ] add 'cost to go one mile' on tableau dashboard, maybe add more insights like that.
+Like 'avg days between fillups'

 - [ ] create mopedmpg dashboard - maybe show how fuel efficient the moped is